- University of California, Berkeley (Boalt Hall) (J.D., 1993), Order of the Coif; Editor of the California Law Review

 Mr. Varnen has spoken on a variety of topics relating to securities litigation.

-In 2012-2017, Mr. Varnen was selected for inclusion in Los Angeles Magazine's Southern California "Super Lawyers" in business litigation.
-Previously, he was consistently selected for inclusion in Los Angeles Magazine's Southern California "Super Lawyer Rising Stars."
+Mr. Varnen is recognized as a leading practitioner in securities litigation by Chambers USA.
+In 2012-2017, he was selected for inclusion in Los Angeles Magazine's Southern California "Super Lawyers" in business litigation.
+Previously, Mr. Varnen was consistently selected for inclusion in Los Angeles Magazine's Southern California "Super Lawyer Rising Stars."

 Mr. Varnen graduated summa cum laude and Phi Beta Kappa from the University of California, San Diego, with a degree in Economics.
 Mr. Varnen attended the University of California, Berkeley School of law (Boalt Hall) (J.D., 1993), where he graduated Order of the Coif and served as an Editor of the California Law Review.
 Before joining Irell & Manella, Mr. Varnen served as a law clerk to the Honorable Cynthia Holcomb Hall of the United States Court of Appeals for the Ninth Circuit.